TeamJM/journeymap-docs/docs/en/Server Docs/forge-version.md

 ## **What it is Not**

 * This is not a server-side mapping mod.
 No maps are created, made, hosted, shared, or even contemplated on the server.
-* This is not a a way to administer anything other than JourneyMap client features.
+* This is not a way to administer anything other than JourneyMap client features.
 * This is neither a hot tub nor a time machine.

 ## **Modpack Usage**